ppostman/calorie_gpt/README.md

 - Store calories, protein, carbs, and fat for each entry
 - Query entries by date
 - Full CRUD operations for nutrition entries
-- SQLite database for simple deployment
+- PostgreSQL database for scalable deployment

 ## API Endpoints